Oddworld: Soulstorm: Development and release

 In September 2016 at the EGX Expo, Oddworld Inhabitants game designer Matt Glanville said that Oddworld: Soulstorm would be an expanded version of Abe's Exoddus, featuring some areas and game mechanics from Exoddus as well as entirely new areas.
 He said that some parts from Abe's Exoddus would look 'completely different to the original'.
 The Quarma system from Oddworld: Munch's Oddysee was also revealed to be in Soulstorm.
 In February 2019, there was a Q&A session with Lanning on the Oddworld Official Discord server.
 He said that Soulstorm sales would determine if a third game would be created.
 On May 13, 2019, Oddworld Inhabitants launched a gameplay teaser trailer for Soulstorm, with a planned release for early 2020.

 At Gamescom 2019, Lanning announced that the game would come to consoles and Windows in 2020 or 2021, with the Windows version being an Epic Games Store exclusive release.
 He stated that the reasoning behind this is that as indie developers they had self-financed the game and required additional financial resources in order to deliver the high quality AAA game they set out to create.
 It was further showcased during Sony's PlayStation 5 event in June 2020, confirming that the game would be a console exclusive for both PlayStation 4 and PlayStation 5.
 Due to the COVID-19 pandemic, the game's production suffered yet another significant delay, with many of Oddworld Inhabitants' production team working from home.
 At The Game Awards 2020, a new trailer revealed a delay into Spring 2021, alongside opening pre-orders for the PC version.

-The game was released for Microsoft Windows, PlayStation 4, and PlayStation 5 on April 6, 2021.
-An enhanced edition which included improved gameplay mechanics, motion code, audio balance improvements, and polish was announced by Oddworld Inhabitants on October 18, 2021, and was released on November 30, 2021 for.
-A version for Steam was announced on April 20, 2022, and released on June 21, 2022.
-On July 18, 2022, a port for Nintendo Switch, subtitled Oddtimized Edition, was announced and was released on November 18.
+Oddworld: Soulstorm was released for PlayStation 4, PlayStation 5, and Windows on April 6, 2021.
+On October 18, 2021, an enhanced edition was announced, which included improved gameplay mechanics, motion code, audio balance improvements, and polish.
+The enhanced edition was released for PC, PS4, PS5, Xbox One, and Xbox Series X/S on November 30.
+On April 20, 2022, a PC version for Steam was announced, and released on June 21.
+On July 18, 2022, a Nintendo Switch version was announced, subtitled Oddtimized Edition, and was released on November 18.

 Reception

-Oddworld: Soulstorm received "mixed or average" reviews for most platforms according to review aggregator Metacritic; the Xbox Series X/S version received "generally favorable" reviews.
+Oddworld: Soulstorm received "mixed or average" reviews from critics, while the Xbox Series X/S version received "generally favorable" reviews, according to review aggregator website Metacritic.

 Travis Northup of IGN considered it "an excellent remake of a delightfully weird '90s platformer with tons of charm, challenge... and annoying bugs".
 Chris Carter, writing for Destructoid, praised the levels for their openness and amount of content, as well as the variety in gameplay; he particularly commended the improvements to the series' mechanics, calling the movement system "one of the best parts of Soulstorm".
 However, he criticized aspects of menu navigation, writing it was "testy at times and requires a firm few (button) mashes to get going", as well as checkpoint placement and technical issues.

-The game was downloaded over 4 million times through PlayStation Plus.